What Is a User Interface (UI) Designer?

 As a UI designer, you’ll take your creativity into a digital environment and use technical skills to translate your ideas onto the screen.
 Effective UI designers rely on a broad skill set.
 Chances are you already possess some of these key skills.

-Empathy: Creating a product that’s easy and intuitive often means seeing things from a user’s perspective.
+Empathy: Creating an easy and intuitive product often means seeing things from a user’s perspective.
 If you can empathise with the people who’ll eventually use your designs, you can begin to tailor your design decisions to their needs.

-Design and prototyping tools: The exact tools you use may vary depending on the company you work for, the product you’re designing, or your own personal preference.
+Design and prototyping tools: The exact tools you use may vary depending on your company, the product you’re designing, or your personal preference.
 Some popular UI design tools you may want to familiarise yourself with include Sketch, Firma, InVision, Balsamiq, Axure, and Adobe XD.

 Colour theory: Some of the most important choices you’ll make as a UI designer regard colours and colour palettes.
 This isn’t just about what looks good.
 Colours can also hint at function and support brand identity.